verhagen/serenity-maven-plugin/README.md

 ## Developers

-The Serenity Maven Plug-ins can only be build after the Serenity (Core) libraries are present in the (local) Maven repository.
+The Serenity Maven Plug-in can only be build after the [Serenity (Core) libraries](https://github.com/serenity-bdd/serenity-core) are present in the (local) Maven repository.